Interracial marriage: Trinidad

 The deficit in Indian women compared to men was caused by the recruitment quota ratio of 100 men to 40 women, most of the women were young and single, and the shortage of Indian women for Indian men was aggravated when Indian women were taken by Africans and European overseers, leading to high amounts of wife murders against Indian women by Indian men and a decrease in morals.
 The appropriation of Indian women by Europeans and Africans added up to the resentment which contributed to violence against Indian women by Indian men.
 Indian women on plantations took part in the struggle against Africans and European authorities who were sexually using them.
-Indian nationalists ashamed of the sexual reputation of Indian coolie women often attacked the coolie trade for that reason instead of other reasons such as bad working conditions.
-Overseers and planters on the plantations and sailors and doctors on board the ships transporting Indian coolie women would try to obtain sex from Indian women.
-The Indian women had a sexual bargaining chip since they could frequently change lovers due to the fact that there were less Indian women than men, The Daily Chronicle described Indian coolie women as "pretty and youthful", laborers had to be moved around plantations by managers to prevent men from killing their adulterous wives, and the aura surrounding the sexuality and perils of Indian coolie women was enhanced by the widespread worship of the goddess Kali by them.
-Riots and murders were blamed on the sexual liaisons between white overseers, managers and Indian coolie women in addition to their constant changing of sexual partners and the sexuality of coolie women were viewed shamefully as a deviation of the expected behavior of Indian women.
-The Guyanese-Indian journalist Gaiutra Bahadur wrote about the experiences of Indian coolie women.
-Sex was utilized as a potent instrument by Indian coolie women such as when they obtained favors from overseers by having sex with them, and the women could either have been "imperiled" or "empowered" when forming sexual relations with overseers.
-The Indian coolie women both had sexual advantages due to being less in number and suffered from sexual exploitation, in total, around 250,000 Indian women migrated as coolies.
+Indian nationalists ashamed of the sexual reputation of Indian unskilled women often attacked the Asian unskilled trade for that reason instead of other reasons such as bad working conditions.
+Overseers and planters on the plantations and sailors and doctors on board the ships transporting Indian unskilled women would try to obtain sex from Indian women.
+The Indian women had a sexual bargaining chip since they could frequently change lovers due to the fact that there were less Indian women than men, The Daily Chronicle described Indian unskilled women as "pretty and youthful", laborers had to be moved around plantations by managers to prevent men from killing their adulterous wives, and the aura surrounding the sexuality and perils of Indian unskilled women was enhanced by the widespread worship of the goddess Kali by them.
+Riots and murders were blamed on the sexual liaisons between white overseers, managers and Indian unskilled women in addition to their constant changing of sexual partners and the sexuality of unskilled women were viewed shamefully as a deviation of the expected behavior of Indian women.
+The Guyanese-Indian journalist Gaiutra Bahadur wrote about the experiences of Indian unskilled women.
+Sex was utilized as a potent instrument by Indian unskilled women such as when they obtained favors from overseers by having sex with them, and the women could either have been "imperiled" or "empowered" when forming sexual relations with overseers.
+The Indian unskilled women both had sexual advantages due to being less in number and suffered from sexual exploitation, in total, around 250,000 Indian women migrated as coolies.